democracyworks/kehaar-mount/README.md

 # kehaar-mount

-A Clojure library to facilitate using the mount [mount][mount] state management library with DW's [kehaar][kehaar] for communicating with RabbitMQ.
+A Clojure library to facilitate using the [mount][mount] state management library with DW's [kehaar][kehaar] for communicating with RabbitMQ.

 ## Rationale